 img

 When you suspect employee theft in your organization, preparing effectively for the investigation is crucial.
-A systematic approach ensures thoroughness, maintains legal compliance, and addresses potential financial implications.
+Preparation is the difference between a successful recovery and a legal liability.

 Setting Up an Investigation Plan

-• Legal Boundaries: Ensure the investigation respects employee rights and privacy laws.
+• Legal Collaboration: Consulting your legal team ensures that the investigation respects employee rights and privacy laws, preventing future lawsuits.

 img